-The 2020-2021 school year will begin on campus in August with the expectation that specific health and safety procedures will be required.
-In the event that a student tests COVID-positive or is placed under quarantine but is well enough to participate in lessons, eLearning may be made available to that student.
-Teachers in a comparable situation may receive the same consideration.
-Options for eLearning beyond the above situations will be a site-based decision.
+Students will begin the 2021-2022 academic year in August on campus for all students with the expectation that specific health and safety procedures will be required.
+In the event that a student tests COVID-positive or is placed under quarantine but is well enough to participate in lessons, distance learning may be made available to that student at the discretion of the principal.